SystemsApproach/security/firewall.rst

 that make use of *lateral movement*.
 The core idea is that an attacker obtains a foothold in one system *inside* the firewall and then uses that as a base of operations to move around to the ultimate target.
-The intial system that the attacker breaches may not be particularly important.
+The initial system that the attacker breaches may not be particularly important.
 Perhaps he gains access via a phishing attack or by leveraging a vulnerability in the OS.
 But at this point the firewall is of no use, and the attacker can start trying to find ways to move from one system